Exploring unsupervised top tagging using Bayesian inference: Discussion and outlook

 We find that the expected performance of the studied unsupervised taggers is below the expected performance of supervised taggers.
-However, the former is more robust than the latter to potential mismatches between Montecarlo simulations and real data inside the jets, since its foundations are related to robust knowledge.
-Such as for instance that the top-quark has three decay products whereas other information is inferred directly from the data itself.
-This kind of unsupervised taggers are more simple and robust at the price of reducing the expected performance.
+However, the former is more robust than the latter to potential mismatches between Montecarlo simulations and real data inside the jets, since its foundations are related to robust knowledge such as for instance that the top-quark has three decay products whereas other information is inferred directly from the data itself.
+This kind of unsupervised taggers are more simple and robust at the price of reducing the expected performance~ and possible sources of bias arising from the model specification which can however be checked with Bayesian techniques such as posterior predictive checks.
 Another non-negligible advantage of this unsupervised tagger is that the used parameters to determine the tagging are extracted from the sample itself.
 That is, they are not only extracted from real data, but also they are not imported from another kinematic region.

 In brief, the present work explores a class of unsupervised taggers that apply Bayesian inference on a mixture model.
 Our findings aim at reflecting on potential improvements in unsupervised taggers for their possible use in real analyses.
 In the future, one possible path is to look for more appropriate distributions or better suited observables.
 For example, the energy of each constituent track could be incorporated more explicitly in the $\tilde{A}_{n}$.
 Another possible path is to increase the power of the mixture model to capture arbitrary distributions.
 A Normalizing Flow-inspired architecture could be developed provided the only multimodality comes from the mixture of the processes, which is the case for the observables considered in this work.
+This could also allow to incorporate more observables to the probabilistic model.
+With the current methodology, we find that the increase in bias when miss-specifying the two-dimensional distributions $p(\tilde{A}_{3},\tau_{3}/\tau_{2}|k)$ offsets the increase in discrimination power.